riipandi/next-start/README.md

 For detailed explanation on how things work, check out [Next.js docs](https://nextjs.org/docs/getting-started).

-- [Next.js app router playground](https://github.com/vercel/app-playground) - learn more about Next.js app directory.
+- [Next.js app router playground][nextjs-playground] - learn more about Next.js app directory.
-- [Dynamic Metadata](https://nextjs.org/blog/next-13-2#built-in-seo-support-with-new-metadata-api) - learn more about SEO using dynamic metadata.
+- [Dynamic Metadata][nextjs-metadata] - learn more about SEO using dynamic metadata.

 ## Deploy Your Own